Logistics And Transportation Of Container, Cargo,Ship, And, Cargo, Plane

 Unexpected Shipping Delays

-If any of these unexpected shipping delays occurs, the best thing to do is to alert your customer as soon as you can.
-Simply keeping the lines of communication open helps make your brand stand out as helpful, honest, and willing to go the extra mile for your customers.
+If any of these unexpected shipping delays occur, the best thing to do is to alert your customer as soon as possible.
+Provide customers with updates and, if possible, offer estimated revised delivery times.
+Keeping the lines of communication open helps make your brand stand out as helpful, honest, and willing to go the extra mile for your customers.

 Damaged Cargo